draga79/docker-ttrss/README.md

 You can access it through an easy to use webinterface on your desktop, your mobile browser or using one of the available apps.

-Two branches are available: master, the default branch pulling dragas/ttrss, is on Ubuntu Xenial and PHP 7, while the PHP5 branch is on Ubuntu Trusty and PHP 5, pulling dragas/ttrss:php5.
-An Alpine based container is planned on PHP 7.
+Three branches are available: master, the default branch pulling dragas/ttrss, is on Ubuntu Xenial and PHP 7, the PHP5 branch is on Ubuntu Trusty and PHP 5, pulling dragas/ttrss:php5.
+An Alpine based container is available with tag *dragas/ttrss:alpine*

 ## About Tiny Tiny RSS